smart-batteries/EV_Project_Lambdas/README.md

 Charge your electric batteries at lowest cost.

-From anywhere in New Zealand, just send in your charging info: location, kWh, kW, when to start charging, and when it needs to be ready by.
+From anywhere in New Zealand, just send in your charging info: location, kWh, kW, when to start charging, and when the battery needs to be ready by.
 We have a deterministic optimisation model that uses wholesale electricity price forecasts to work out at what times your device should charge.

 Wholesale electricity prices can vary a lot.
 This way, you can be fully charged at lowest cost and least environmental impact.